stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (dlee117-stat6250): You can change the username on the account or you can change the account's email address which allows you to create a new account.
 This way, you have a GitHub account solely for STAT 6250.
 - Question (aoneill2-stat6250): Are there any specific minimum RAM and ROM requirements for an appropriate laptop to use for this course, or processor type?
 - Answer (ilankham−stat6250): Nothing specific; per the course syllabus, though, you will need to be able to use Google Hangouts in an up-to-date version of Google Chrome, Slack, and the VMware Horizon Client.
+- *Question* (yren10-stat6250): Since this is on-line class, are we still having a face to face office hour with professor? or we are just having a online office hour by appointment.

 [Course Structure Quiz, Problem 2]